 The Max I2R Nss = 320 MHz field indicates for the bandwidth of 320 MHz the maximum number of spatial streams to be used in I2R NDP in the session.

+The Puncturing Pattern Support field is set to one to indicate support of all optional puncturing pattern; it is set to zero to indicate support of only the mandatory puncturing patterns.

 TGbk Editor: Change clause 11.21.6.3.3 as follows: